macalinao/preston/README.md

   content: String
 })));

-app.use('/api', restifier.middleware()); // Serve the api on /api.
+app.use('/api', preston.middleware()); // Serve the api on /api.

 app.listen(3000);
 ```

 ## REST API
-Restifier uses the MongoDB collection name to determine the name of the base route, so the `User` model would create routes under `/users`.
+Preston uses the MongoDB collection name to determine the name of the base route, so the `User` model would create routes under `/users`.

 ### Query
 Querying takes in the following parameters: